Easy Low Carb Nut Free Keto Irish Soda Bread Recipe

 • Preheat oven to 350 degrees.

-• Grind the sunflower seeds in a food processor.
+• (Only needed if you are using sunflower seeds.
+Grind the sunflower seeds in a food processor.)

-• Add the flaxseed, coconut flour, swerve, baking powder (or soda) and salt.
+• Add the sunflower seed flour, flaxseed, coconut flour, sweetener, baking powder (or soda) and salt in a food processor and process to combine.

 • Pulse in the butter.